-Easter Menu: Recipes From Around the World
+Easter Menu: Try These Recipes From Around the World

 Try Shakshuka for a Middle Eastern take on brunch.
 Photo: Courtesy of EF/Go Ahead Tours

-Easter is here and, with it, the mood for reflection and celebration.
+Easter is nearly here and, with it, the mood for reflection and celebration.
 While we may all be celebrating from the safety of our own homes during this time, it’s also a time to try something new.
 From a Middle Eastern take on brunch to a plant-based alternative for afternoon tea to twists on a spring classic from Southeast Asia, we’ve got you covered.
 Of course, it wouldn’t be a finish without dessert (there’s chocolate!), and for you, dear readers, it comes courtesy of the Emerald Isle.
 Eat, enjoy and keep dreaming as for now, we can travel with our tastebuds.

 Shakshuka (Stewed tomatoes with poached eggs)